codeteme/enable_lead_generation/README.md

-# enable_lead_generation
+# Qatar Restaurant List for B2B Lead Generation
 Compile a list of restaurants in Qatar for B2B lead generation

 <strong> Objective </strong>
-In this task, we will build a one-time automation tool that helps compile a comprehensive list of restaurants in Qatar that offers delivery and are potential clients to be approached by Enable.
-The ultimate goal is to produce a list of restaurants that are filtered by the number of branches, and fine dining category.
-The list shall be handed over to the business team, which should apply its own methods to identify businesses to approach.
+The purpose of this project is to create a tool that compiles a comprehensive list of restaurants in Qatar that offer delivery, for B2B lead generation.

 <strong> Data Sources </strong>
+The following data sources have been used to compile the list:

+Talabat: provides a list of companies in Qatar that offer delivery services.
+However, it includes non-food vendors such as flower shops and pharmacies, so these will be excluded from the final list.
-Talabat: List of nearly all companies in Qatar that offer delivery service Google Maps: The Google Maps API will help us count the number of branches of each restaurant.
+Google Maps: The Google Maps API is used to count the number of branches of each restaurant.
-MyBookQatar: The mobile app indicates the number of branches each brand has.
+MyBookQatar: This mobile app indicates the number of branches each brand has.
-Snoonu: It contains a category called fine dining which we can use to filter the “big” list.
+Snoonu: This source contains a category called fine dining, which will be used to filter the “big” list.
-Open Table: We can use the estimated price range to filter fine dining.
+Open Table: This source is used to estimate the price range to filter for fine dining restaurants.

 <strong> Example </strong>